 For Lois Appleby Director Deutsche Bank Italia it provides a worthwhile and positive challenge.
-Besides, identifying the need to quickly and safely removing the paper is evident.
-She takes the opportunity to mention that each market has its own characteristics and each bank has created its own signatures and they have their own data base.
+Besides, identifying the need too quickly and safely removing the paper is evident.
+She takes the opportunity to mention that each market has its own characteristics and each bank has created its own signatures, and they have their own database.
 She claims for a unified database.

 She demands two improvements to the mobile industry Sim cards completely secure along with a security protocol for stolen mobiles, so that they become inoperative.

 Marc Lien, Director of Innovation and Digital Development at Lloyds Banking Group, advocates for innovative and simple mobile solutions for identification.